Knowing how to choose a healthy cooking oil can be confusing.

 They also play an important role in the absorption of vitamins and minerals.

-While some oils might be healthy when unheated, it doesn’t mean that they also make a healthy cooking oil.
+Some oils are healthy when unheated, but this doesn’t mean that they are suitable as a healthy cooking oil.

 The most heat-stable cooking oils are those who contain a large amount of saturated fats.